mikkel-tschentscher/ecommerce-email-template/README.md

 Lotus Notes 8, IBM Notes 9, Outlook 2000, Outlook 2002 , Outlook 2013 120 DPI

+*E-mail with partial compatibility will show the content in the right layout, but paddings, line-heights and similar is a bid off.*

 ### E-mail Clients with no Compatibility

 Lotus Notes 7, Lotus Notes 8.5